edgelesssys/contrast/docs/docs/examples/emojivoto.md

 :::note[Inter-deployment communication]

 The Contrast Coordinator issues mesh certificates after successfully validating workloads.
-These certificates can be used for sercure inter-deployment communication.
-The Initializer sends an attestation report to the Coordinator, retrieves certificates and a private key in return and writes them to a volumeMount.
-The emojivoto version we are using is patched to only communicate via mTLS (the original app talks plain HTTP).
-The different parts of the workload are configured to use the credentials from the volumeMount when communicating with each other.
+These certificates can be used for secure inter-deployment communication.
+The Initializer sends an attestation report to the Coordinator, retrieves certificates and a private key in return and writes them to a `volumeMount`.
+The emojivoto version we're using is patched to only communicate via mTLS (the original app talks plain HTTP).
+The different parts of the workload are configured to use the credentials from the `volumeMount` when communicating with each other.

 :::

-## Voter's perspective: verifying the ballot
+## Voter's perspective: Verifying the ballot

 As voters, we want to verify the fairness and confidentiality of the deployment before deciding to vote.
 Regardless of the scale of our distributed deployment, Contrast only